-- (I) Employee, officer, agent, board member; or their

-- immediate family members,

-- partners

-(2) An organization that employs or is about to employ any of the above.
+- (I) Employee, officer, agent, board member, or their immediate family members or partners - (2) An organization that employs or is about to employ any of the above.

-Written Standard of Conduct continued.
+Written Standard of Conduct (cont'd)

 Standards must also address:

 - Prohibition of solicitation and acceptance of gifts, gratuities, favors, or anything of monetary value from contractors, potential contractors, or parties to subagreements. - Penalties, sanctions, or other disciplinary actions for violation of standards by the recipient's officers, employees, agents, board members, contractors, or sub-recipients.
 (To the extent permitted by state or local law or regulations)